Git is a fast decentralized version control system. Git is available for Windows, Linux, and macOS.

-To clean the working directory, select Build Project > Clean.
+To clean the working directory, select Clean Project.
 All files that are not under version control are displayed in the Clean Repository dialog.
 Ignored files are deselected by default.
-Select the files to delete and click Delete.
+Select the files to delete, and then select Delete.

 To work with the local repository, select the commands in Tools > Git > Local Repository.
 The commands that are also available for the current file or project are described above.